Year 3 Rounders Lesson 1

 Assessment for learning

-- Self-feed from tennis racquet or paddle bat
+- Self-feed using a tennis racket or paddle bat

-Easier: Throw the ball instead of hitting it.
-Make the playing area smaller.
-Give the fielders a role, e.g. backstop, bowler, fielder etc.
+Easier: Throw or kick the ball instead of hitting it.
+Reduce the size of the playing area.